 Vested — this term refers to the employer match contributions of a retirement plan.
 “Fully vested” means the employee can keep all of their employer’s contributions after leaving the company.
 When employees aren’t fully vested, they can only keep part or sometimes none of their employer’s past contributions, depending on their rules.

 It’s never too early to start making your retirement plan.
-Start your retirement planning or get a second opinion on your current plan by contacting Suncoast Trust and Investment Services.
+Start your retirement planning or get a second opinion on your current plan by contacting Suncoast Investment Services.